mentice/docker-jobber/README.md

 # Model
 The unifying technology behind Docker Jobber is the Docker *image*.
 A Docker image represents a snapshot of the Linux file system running in a virtual machine.
-Docker images are stored in Docker *registries* using an efficient layered approach that reduces both total storage size as well as transfer times when pushing or pulling images (in the Docker vernacular, images stored in a registry are called *repositories*).
+Docker images are stored in Docker *registries* using an efficient layered approach that reduces both total storage size as well as transfer times when pushing or pulling images (in the Docker vernacular, images stored in a registry are known as *repositories*).

 In Docker Jobber, both code and data reside in Docker images.
 Code and data may be stored together in a single image for simple cases, but separate *data images* may be used to support versioning or more complex data generation scenarios.
-Data images specified as input are automatically mounted as Docker volumes when a code image is executed.
+Data images specified as *inputs* are automatically mounted as Docker volumes when a code image is executed.
-Any number of input data images may be provided, but each must specify a unique mount point (`/data` by default).
+Any number of input data images may be provided, but each must be associated with a unique mount point (`/data` by default).
-After the job completes (either successfully or unsuccessfully), a snapshot of the filesystem is saved to a *result image* (by default using a tag with '`latest-run`' appended).
+After the job completes (either successfully or unsuccessfully), a snapshot of the filesystem is saved to a *result image* (with a tag formed from the base name of the image with `latest-run` appended).
 A log file of the job's execution is also written to the image.
 The log file can be useful when trying to determine what went wrong with a job (especially for remote jobs).
 Additional meta data in the form of Docker LABELS are written linking the result image to the code and data images from which it was created.